 Contents

-A power-train control module (PCM) is an automotive component, or control unit, found in vehicles.
+A power-train control module (PCM) is a car component, or control unit, found in vehicles.
 In most cases, it is a combined controller that includes both the engine control unit (ECU) and the transmission control unit (TCU).
 On some vehicles, such as many Chryslers, there are three separate computers: the PCM, the TCU, and the Body Control Module (BCM).

 In general, these automotive computers are quite dependable.
 In most cars and trucks, the PCM regulates more than 100 variables.
 There are hundreds of error codes that might arise, indicating that a component of the vehicle is malfunctioning.
 When one of these mistakes happens, the “check engine” light on the dashboard normally illuminates.